What is a laser?

-- Pain – there may be some pain during treatment which can be reduced by contact cooling and if necessary, topical anaesthetic or forced air cooling or other analgesia.
+- Pain – there may be some pain during treatment which can be reduced by contact cooling and if necessary, a topical anaesthetic or forced air cooling or another analgesia.

 - Redness and swelling – in rare instances soreness and redness may occur.
 Swelling is common especially on the upper cheeks and forehead and usually subsides in a few days.
 KTP laser is non-ablative treatment and there is usually no crusting or blistering

 - Changes in skin pigmentation – Sometimes the pigment cells (melanocytes) can be damaged leaving darker (hyperpigmentation) or paler (hypopigmentation) patches of skin.
 Generally, cosmetic lasers will work better on people with lighter than darker skin tones.

 - Bacterial infection – antibiotics may be prescribed to treat wound infection if epidermal disruption occurs.

 - Scarring – is very rare and minor with KTP laser treatments.